THE VOLGA GERMANS IN PORTLAND

 Volga German family in Portland, Oregon

-"When Grandfather Miller arrived in Portland on October 27, 1890 he found about twenty Volga German families living east of the Willamette River between Tillamook and Knott Streets.
-Technically this area was not part of Portland, because until 1891 Albina and East Portland were incorporated as independent communities with their own mayor, town hall, banks, jail, etc...
-Most of them were from the colony of Norka, and it is probably due to their influence that so many other people from that village eventually settled here.
+"When Grandfather Miller arrived in Portland on October 27, 1890, he found about twenty Volga German families living east of the Willamette River between Tillamook and Knott Streets.
+Technically, this area was not part of Portland because, until 1891, Albina and East Portland were incorporated as independent communities with their own mayor, town hall, banks, jail, etc...
+Most of them were from the colony of Norka.
+It is probably due to their influence that so many other people from that village eventually settled here.
 The names of the earliest pioneers include the following individuals: John Schnell, Conrad Schnell, George Betz, Ludwig Spady, Peter George, Constantin Brill, Henry Maier, Conrad Schwartz, Peter Gerloch, Adam Schwartz, Peter Wolf, Adam and David Schwindt, and a Frühauf family, all of whom had come before 1889."

-The people listed below are single or married adults who were heads of a household when they arrived and settled in Portland between 1881 and 1892.
+The individuals listed below are single or married adults who were heads of households when they arrived and settled in Portland between 1881 and 1892.
 Known family members are listed in each linked article.
-The colony noted in parenthesis next to their names is the last known place where they lived in Russia prior to migrating to North America.
+The colony in parentheses next to their names is the last known location in Russia where they resided before migrating to North America.
 They may have been born or married in a different colony.
 Indented entries are children or grandchildren of those listed above.

-The 1881 arrivals is made up of families who were part of the Kansas colony that came West by rail to San Francisco and by steamship to Portland.
-Most of the families who arrived in 1881 moved to Eastern Washington in September 1882.
+The 1881 arrivals consisted of families from the Kansas colony, who came West by rail to San Francisco and by steamship to Portland.
+Most families who arrived in 1881 moved to Eastern Washington in September 1882.
 Only the households that remained in Oregon are listed below.

-Please contact us if you have additional information about the people listed below or if you have other pioneers to add to this list.
+Please contact us if you have additional information about the individuals listed below or if you know of other pioneers to include in this list.

 Arrivals 1881 - the Kansas Group